EasyAndComplex/open-webui/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

-- 🌐🌍 **Multilingual Support**: Experience FiatLux AI in your preferred language with our internationalization (i18n) support.
+- 🌐🌍 **Multilingual Support**: Experience Avaneidi AI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🧩 **Pipelines, FiatLux AI Plugin Support**: Seamlessly integrate custom logic and Python libraries into FiatLux AI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
+- 🧩 **Pipelines, Avaneidi AI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Avaneidi AI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
 [Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

-- 🌟 **Continuous Updates**: We are committed to improving FiatLux AI with regular updates, fixes, and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Avaneidi AI with regular updates, fixes, and new features.

-Want to learn more about FiatLux AI's features?
-Check out our [FiatLux AI documentation](https://docs.openwebui.com/features) for a comprehensive overview!
+Want to learn more about Avaneidi AI's features?
+Check out our [Avaneidi AI documentation](https://docs.openwebui.com/features) for a comprehensive overview!

-## 🔗 Also Check Out FiatLux AI Community!
+## 🔗 Also Check Out Avaneidi AI Community!

-Don't forget to explore our sibling project, [FiatLux AI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
-FiatLux AI Community offers a wide range of exciting possibilities for enhancing your chat interactions with FiatLux AI! 🚀
+Don't forget to explore our sibling project, [Avaneidi AI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+Avaneidi AI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Avaneidi AI! 🚀

 ## How to Install 🚀

 ### Installation via Python pip 🐍

-FiatLux AI can be installed using pip, the Python package installer.
+Avaneidi AI can be installed using pip, the Python package installer.
 Before proceeding, ensure you're using **Python 3.11** to avoid compatibility issues.

-1. **Install FiatLux AI**:
+1. **Install Avaneidi AI**:
-   Open your terminal and run the following command to install FiatLux AI:
+   Open your terminal and run the following command to install Avaneidi AI:

    ```bash
    pip install open-webui
    ```

-2. **Running FiatLux AI**:
+2. **Running Avaneidi AI**:
-   After installation, you can start FiatLux AI by executing:
+   After installation, you can start Avaneidi AI by executing:

    ```bash
    open-webui serve
    ```

-This will start the FiatLux AI server, which you can access at [http://localhost:8080](http://localhost:8080)
+This will start the Avaneidi AI server, which you can access at [http://localhost:8080](http://localhost:8080)

 ### Quick Start with Docker 🐳

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [FiatLux AI Documentation](https://docs.openwebui.com/) is ready to assist you.
+If you encounter any connection issues, our detailed guide on [Avaneidi AI Documentation](https://docs.openwebui.com/) is ready to assist you.

 > [!WARNING]
-> When using Docker to install FiatLux AI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
+> When using Docker to install Avaneidi AI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 > [!TIP]
-> If you wish to utilize FiatLux AI with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
+> If you wish to utilize Avaneidi AI with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
 To enable CUDA, you must install the [Nvidia CUDA container toolkit](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/) on your Linux/WSL system.

 ### Installation with Default Configuration